tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 Keep both your code and the web page open together **at the same time, all the time**.

 <!-- Jos ja kun koodi ei käänny, eli selaimessa alkaa näkyä punaista -->
-If and when your code fails to compile and your browser lights up like a Christmas tree
+If and when your code fails to compile and your browser lights up like a Christmas tree:

 ![](../images/1/6a.png)

 <!-- älä kirjota enää lisää koodia vaan selvitä ongelma **välittömästi**.
 Koodauksen historia ei tunne tilannetta, missä kääntymätön koodi alkaisi ihmeenomaisesti toimimaan kirjoittamalla suurta määrää lisää koodia, enkä usko että sellaista ihmettä nähdään tälläkään kurssilla. -->

 don't write more code but rather find and fix the problem **immediately**.
 There has yet to be a moment in the history of coding where code that fails to compile would miraculously start working after writing large amounts of additional code.
-I highly doubt that such an event will occur during this course either.
+I highly doubt that such an event will transpire during this course either.

 <!-- Vanha kunnon printtaukseen perustuva debuggaus kannattaa aina.
 Eli jos esim. komponentissa -->
 Old school, print based debugging is rarely a bad idea.
 If, e.g. the component